-There are 2 types of incontinence: URGE incontinence, the sensation of needing to get to the bathroom right away to avoid an accident and STRESS incontinence, losing urine with abdominal pressure such as a cough or a sneeze.
+There are 2 types of incontinence: Urge incontinence is the sensation of needing to get to the bathroom right away to avoid an accident.
+Stress incontinence is losing urine through abdominal pressure such as a cough or a sneeze.

 Why does urinary incontinence happen during menopause?

 Urinary stress incontinence is more common in women who have given birth, either naturally or by caesarean section because this takes a toll on the pelvic floor and can affect nerve endings.
 You will probably will not notice a change in bladder control until the menopausal years.
 It can come on quite suddenly, within six to 12 months of menopause.
 It can be dramatic and scary.

 Menopause involves a drop-in estrogen which has a significant impact on the level of collagen in the pelvic floor, the bladder, the urethra and the bladder neck.
 So women may find that they are experiencing urgency, frequency and/or stress leakage.

 First of all, I would recommend using an estrogen or progesterone suppository.
 My favorite is called Bezwecken Hydration Ovals.
 These are bio-identical, OF COURSE.
 The estradiol and estriol will will improve collagen around the bladder, the neck of the bladder and the urethra so your bladder will be more resilient, more elastic and less irritable.
 It will be less rigid and therefore, less likely to leak.

 It also impacts the pH of the urine, so you are less likely to get cystitis (an inflammation of the bladder).
 In most cases, the cause of cystitis is a urinary tract infection (UTI).
 I have a separate video on UTIs,

 Here’s the link: https://www.youtube.com/watch?v=26za-xaThsU